-Benefit Description You Pay Maternity Care (cont.)
-High Option Standard Option Postpartum care Assistant surgeons/surgical assistance if required because of the complexity of the delivery Anesthesia (including acupuncture) when requested by the attending physician and performed by a certified registered nurse anesthetist (CRNA) or a physician other than the operating physician (surgeon) or the assistant We cover one routine ultrasound between the 16th and 22nd week.
-All other ultrasounds must be preauthorized.
-This is the responsibility of your In-Network provider.
-If you use a Non- In-Network provider, it is your responsibility to tell your physician to call for the preauthorization.
+Benefit Description You Pav Preventive care, children (cont.)
+High Option Standard Option Note: Any procedure, injection, diagnostic service, laboratory, or X-ray service done in conjunction with a routine examination and is not included in the preventive recommended listing of services will be subject to the applicable member copayments, coinsurance, and deductible.
+Nothing Nothing Maternity Care High Option Standard Option Complete maternity (obstetrical) care such as: Prenatal care Screening for gestational diabetes for pregnant women Nothing for prenatal care or the first postpartum care visit; \$20 per office visit for all postpartum care visits thereafter.
 Nothing for prenatal care or the first postpartum care visit; \$20 per office visit for all postpartum care visits thereafter.
+DeliveryPostnatal care Nothing for inpatient professional delivery services.
 Nothing for inpatient professional delivery services.
-Nothing for prenatal care or the first postpartum care visit; \$20 per office visit for all postpartum care visits thereafter.
-Nothing for inpatient professional delivery services.
+We cover up to three (3) ultrasounds without prior approval.
+All other ultrasounds must be preauthorized.
+This is the responsibility of your In- Network provider.
+If you use a Non-In-Network provider, it is your responsibility to tell your physician to call for the preauthorization.
 NOTE: We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
-Breastfeeding support, supplies and counseling for each birth Nothing Nothing Note: Here are some things to keep in mind: • You do not need to pre-certify your vaginal delivery; see page 50 for other circumstances, such as extended stays for you and your baby.
-You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
-We will cover an extended stay if medically necessary.
-We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+Breastfeeding support, supplies and counseling for each birth Nothing Nothing Note: Here are some things to keep in mind: • You do not need to pre-certify your vaginal delivery; see page 50 for other circumstances, such as extended stays for you and your baby. • You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+We will cover an extended stay if medically necessary. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment only if we cover the child under a Self Plus One or Self and Family enrollment.
-Surgical benefits, not maternity benefits, apply to circumcision.
-We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
-Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
-Not Covered: • No benefits for surrogate mothers All Charges All Charges
+Surgical benefits, not maternity benefits, apply to circumcision. • We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury. • Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).